ShawnHymel/workshop-zephyr-device-driver/README.md

 ```sh
 python -m esptool --port "<PORT>" --chip auto --baud 921600 --before default_reset --after hard_reset write_flash -u --flash_mode keep --flash_freq 40m --flash_size detect 0x0 workspace/apps/blink/build/zephyr/zephyr.bin
 ```

+> **Important**: If you are using Linux and get a `Permission denied` or `Port doesn't exist` error when flashing, you likely need to add your user to the *dialout* group with the following command: `sudo usermod -a -G dialout $USER`.
+Log out and log back in (or restart).
+You should then be able to call the *esptool* command again to flash the firmware.

 ![Flash ESP32 dev board](.images/screen-flash-esp32.png)